Call for Papers

 - Important tools within parallel programming

-- Tools for testing or proofing correctness of parallel applications
+- Tools for testing or proving correctness of parallel applications

-Please indicate your preference of a presentation lasting up to 75 minutes or a short session of up to 40 minutes.
+Please indicate if you prefer a presentation lasting up to 75 minutes or a short session of up to 40 minutes.
 Tutorials have been scheduled for full days (6 hours).
-Please send a target-group-specific abstract (400–700 characters) of your proposed presentation.
+Fortran Special will only provide 40-minute slots for presentations.
+Please send us an abstract of your proposed presentation, that is geared to your target group (400–700 characters).
 Supplementary materials (long abstracts, slides, papers, etc.) are also welcome.
-The deadline for submissions is January 10th, 2014.
-The complete schedule will be available online by the beginning of February.
+We especially place value on your positioning of the proposal in regard to the previous knowledge the audience should have as well as the educational objective of your talk.
+The deadline for submissions is January 12th, 2015.
+The complete schedule will be available online by the end of January 2015.